 Logs¶

 Faced with such a large amount of data, it is necessary to decide which logs should be sent to a log management solution and which should be archived.
-If logs are filtered before being sent, critical information may be missed or valuable data may be mistakenly deleted.
+If logs are filtered before being sent, critical information may be missed or valuable data may be accidentally deleted.

 Features¶